 Restaurants thrive on preparation and routine to operate like clockwork.
 It isn’t just line cooks who need mise en place – every aspect of a restaurant needs to be consistent to deliver an unforgettable, and repeatable, customer experience.

-There shouldn’t be a difference when it comes to repairs – routine preventative maintenance (PM) is vital to keeping restaurant processes running smoothly.
+There shouldn’t be a difference when it comes to repairs.
+Preventative maintenance for restaurants is vital to keep the business running smoothly.
 Despite its necessity, a lot of restaurants aren’t including PM in their repair and maintenance strategy.